lirish30/seo-app/apps/crawlbase/README.md

 ## Notes & Limitations

 - API calls depend on external credentials and outbound network access.
 Errors are surfaced inline in the UI.
+- Offline environments are tolerated: when the server cannot reach the target domain (or when `CRAWLBASE_SKIP_URL_VALIDATION=true`), the project API skips the remote validation step but still enforces basic URL formatting.
 - Supabase helpers remain available but are optional; local JSON persistence works out of the box.
 - `npm run typecheck` currently flags historical issues in Supabase/OpenAI helpers—unrelated to the new project pipeline.
 - Edge functions under `supabase/functions/` are untouched and can be wired back in when migrating from the local store.